-Additionally, due to trauma and negative emotions stored in body cells, or suppressed sexuality, feelings of abandonment, or even simple lack of enough exercise or attention, make many women’s genitals more or less dysfunctional.
+Additionally, trauma and negative emotions stored in body cells, suppressed sexuality, feelings of abandonment, or even a simple lack of enough exercise or attention can be cause of turning many women’s genitals more or less dysfunctional.

 The idea is that when practicing with a Yoni Egg, women can engage the muscles of the vagina and the pelvic floor bringing attention and awareness to the sexual organs and increased sensitivity.
 It’s also said that the practice stimulates the Bartholin glands inside the vagina, which are responsible for natural lubrication.

-The Yoni Egg is supposed to also support restoring the elasticity and suppleness of women’s sexual organs (vagina and uterus) to their prenatal state.
-Moreover, there are even exercises prescribed specifically designed to prepare women for delivery.
+The Yoni Egg is supposed to also support restoring the elasticity and suppleness of women’s sexual organs (vagina and uterus) to the pre-pregnancy state after childbirth.
+Moreover, there are also exercises prescribed specifically designed to prepare women for delivery.

 5. More About Releasing Traumas and Blocked Emotions

-Psychological and physical traumas may be stored in the body and a certain amount of those could be stocked in the Yoni.
-This is not only about sexual traumas but also other emotional issues.
+Psychological and physical traumas may be stored and crystallized in the body, and a certain amount of those could be stocked in the Yoni.
+This is not only about sexual traumas, but can also include other emotional issues.

 6. Risks When Using the Yoni Egg

-- One of the health risks is that the eggs are porous and can hold bacteria, which means it’s not possible to really clean the egg in between each use.
+- One of the health risks is that even the toughest eggs are porous (or somewhat porous, depending on the type of gemstone) and can hold bacteria.
+It means that it’s not always possible to really, completely clean the egg in between each use.
 This can cause infections.

-- Also, because the egg has a glass-like, slippery texture, it can be rather hard to remove.
-This is partially counteracted by having a string attached to them, but sometimes extraction means visiting a gynecologist or emergency room.
+- Also, because the egg has a glass-like, slippery texture, it can be rather hard (or stressful) to remove.
+This is partially counteracted by having a string attached to them, but in very exceptional cases extraction could mean visiting a gynecologist or emergency room.

-- The vagina will naturally produces more discharge when a foreign object is placed the vagina, so it’s possible that lubrication increases, but not in the sense that is desired.
+- The vagina will naturally produce more discharge when a foreign object is placed in it, so it’s possible that lubrication increases, but not in the sense that is desired.

 - Continuously contracting the pelvic floor muscles can also create tension in the pelvic floor.
 This can create health issues like constipation or bowel strain, pain in the pelvic region, pain during vaginal penetration, muscle spasms in the pelvic floor, lower back and abdominal pains.